growkudos/Anarchy-Kitten/README.md

 Where `ASG_NAME` is the name of the autoscaling group.

-Configuartion options defined in `config.yaml` residing in the same directory as the binary.
+Configuration options defined in `config.yaml` residing in the same directory as the binary.
 See `confif-example.yaml` for examples and documentation.